Jaseci-Labs/jaseci/docs/docs/docs/development/std_actions/6_regex.md

 ## Find and Replace, returns the number of replacements

 Find non-overlapping occurrences of the regular expression pattern in the string, and replace each instance with the given substring.
-Also returns the number of occurances of the pattern in the string.
+Also returns the number of occurrences of the pattern in the string.

 Jac Example